 4. Pay Attention to Temperature When Pitching Yeast

 Yeast is a living organism.
 And like any living organism, varying environmental factors, such as extreme temperatures, can kill it.

 Several ways that yeast can be stressed during the fermentation process, but avoiding pitching temperature stress is relatively simple.

 Temperature matters significantly when pitching yeast.
 Getting the right temperature is highly important for the best results.
 For example, pitching your yeast into the mixture after the boil is a bad idea.
 This is because your wort is too hot and would kill the yeast, resulting in no activation or fermentation.

 Conversely, pitching yeast when the temperature is too cold means the yeast will remain inactive, and will not activate, thus resulting in no fermentation.
 Usually, brewers come prepared with a temperature gauge to help check and keep track of the temperatures.

-If you don’t have one, you might need to get a (Amazon) to avoid wasting time, effort, and money.
+If you don’t have one, you might need to get a No products found.
+(Amazon) to avoid wasting time, effort, and money.